 Disabled visitors can use reserved parking bays and free wheelchairs.
 You can also book electric scooters in advance.
 Most trails are tarmac and flat, aiding wheelchair users.
 Assistance dogs are welcome at the nature centre and large-font guide books can be requested in advance.

-Discover more about accessibility at WWT Wetland Centre.
+Find out more about accessibility at WWT Wetland Centre with AccessAble's access guide.

 9. Shakespeare’s Globe